sgoodfriend/rl-algo-impls/rl_algo_impls/microrts/technical-description.md

 <sup>§</sup>NoWhereToRun9x8 is padded with walls up to 12x12.

 All models have one actor head, which outputs an action for every location (GridNet in [[1]](#Huang2021Gym)).
+Invalid action masking sets logits to a very large negative number (thus zeroing probabilities) for actions that are illegal or would accomplish nothing.
 All models have 3 value heads for 3 different value
 functions:

 1. Dense reward similar to [[1]](#Huang2021Gym), except reward for building combat units is split by combat unit type scaled by build-time.
-Linear activation.
+Identity activation.
-2. Win-loss sparse reward ranging from +1 for win and -1 for loss.
+2. Win-loss sparse reward at end of game. +1 for win, -1 for loss, 0 for draw.
 Tanh activation.
-3. Difference in units based on cost similar to [[4]](#Clemens2021).
-Linear activation
+3. Difference in units based on cost, similar to [[4]](#Clemens2021).
+Identity activation.

 These 3 value heads are used to mix-and-match rewards over the course of training, generally starting with dense rewards using 1 and 3 and finishing with only win-loss